Romana Rotterová

-Romana Rotterová (born 17 October 1931 in Prague) is a Czech printmaker, sculptor, textile artist, illustrator, and poet.
+Romana Rotterová (17 October 1931 – 30 August 2022) was a Czech printmaker, sculptor, textile artist, illustrator, and poet.

-Romana Rotterová is child of the sculptor Leonard Rotter and his wife Julie, with whom she initially studied sculpture.
+Romana Rotterová was the child of the sculptor Leonard Rotter and his wife Julie, with whom she initially studied sculpture.
 She also worked under Mary Duras and Vratislav Jan Žižka.
 Poor health lead her to pursue a career in printmaking instead.
-She is especially known for her work in intaglio and drypoint.
+She was especially known for her work in intaglio and drypoint.
 Two of Rotterová's prints are owned by the National Gallery of Art.
 Two more are in the collection of the Smart Museum of Art.

 Life and education

 Romana Rotterová was born on 17 October 1931 in Prague, as the only child of the sculptor Leonard Rotter and his wife Julie.
 As a child, she had spent a lot of time with her father in his atelier in Malá Strana, where she observed his work, learned the base of visual art, and later on studied sculpture.
 Romana Rotterová has also learned from the Vienna-born Czech sculptor Mary Duras.
 While working as a commercial artist in her late teens and early twenties, she met Vratislav Jan Žižka, who introduced her to the art of printmaking and she has created her first prints in his studio.